 - Put hair up in a ponytail before you start so you don't miss any parts.

 - Prep your skin skin by gently cleansing and exfoliating.
-To exfoliate the face, I like to put a pinch of brown sugar in my hand and add a bit of coconut oil.
-I massage my face with this.
+To exfoliate the face, put a pinch of brown sugar in your hand and add a bit of coconut oil.
 You can also use a warm washcloth dipped in coconut oil for a similar effect.
 The idea is to get rid of any scaly bits.

 - Apply under-eye cream.
-If you don't have this, try moisturizer.
+If you don't have this on hand, try moisturizer.

 Remember to wash your hands thoroughly after you apply the self-tanner.
-And just because self-tanning is a safe alternative to fake-baking in the sun, it doesn't mean you can skip the sunscreen.
+And just because self-tanning is a safe alternative to baking in the sun, it doesn't mean you can skip the sunscreen.

 Tip #3: How to Self-Tan Your Body

-When tanning your body, follow this basic map:
+When tanning your body, follow this basic blueprint:

 - Apply tanner limb by limb, starting with your legs.
 Apply over the shin and calf of a leg, sweeping tanner down over your ankle, foot, and toes.